patware/DocFxHelper/README.md

 The DocFxHelper script and the templates work together to make them DocFx friendly

 - Converts an ADO (Azure DevOps) Wiki into files that DocFx can consume
-  - Converts "Improve this docs" links from git urls to ADO Wiki urls
+  - Converts "Edit this page" links from git urls to ADO Wiki urls
   - Handles ADO Wiki mermaid graphs
   - Converts .order to toc.yml
   - Handles filenames and folders that are not DocFx friendly
   - Fixes links of the renamed files/folders
   - Converts absolute links to relative links

-DocFxHelper makes the proper changes to the docfx.json for you.
+DocFxHelper can even make the proper changes to the docfx.json for you.

 ### Multiple APIs